 You can opt out of receiving email marketing by unsubscribing using the unsubscribe link provided in all of our marketing email communications.

 Like many websites, we use "cookies" and "web beacons" (also known as pixels) to collect information.
 A "cookie" is a small data file that is transferred to your computer's hard disk for record-keeping purposes.
 We collect cookies that are necessary for the Platform to function, cookies that enhance the Platform’s performance, and cookies used for third-party tracking.
 A "web beacon" is a tiny and sometimes invisible image or embedded code, placed on a Web page or email that can report your visit or use to a third party.
 Web beacons are typically used by third parties to monitor the activity of users at a website for the purpose of web analytics, advertising optimization, or page tagging.
 Additional information regarding web beacons is available on Wikipedia.

-You can change your browser's settings so it will stop accepting cookies or to prompt you before accepting a cookie.
-Opt-out options for cookies are located here.
+You can change your browser's settings so it will stop accepting cookies and web beacons or to prompt you before accepting a cookie or web beacon.
+Opt-out options for cookies and web beacons are located here.

 Our Platform also uses analytics vendors to collect information (for example, Visitor Data and Onboarding Data) about user actions on our websites for purposes of analytics and analysis of certain Platform usage.

 Online identity theft and account hacking, including the practice currently known as "phishing", are of great concern.
 You should always be diligent when you are being asked for your account information and you must always make sure you do that in our secure system.
 We will never request your login information or your credit card information in any non-secure or unsolicited communication (email, phone or otherwise).